tenzir/tenzir/web/docs/tql2/language/statements.md

 An assignment statement in TQL is structured as `<place> = <expression>`, where `<place>` typically refers to a field or item of a list.
 If the specified place already exists, the assignment will overwrite its current value.
 If it does not exist, a new field will be created.

 The `<place>` can also reference a field path.
 For example, the statement `foo.bar = 42` assigns the value 42 to the field `bar` within the record `foo`.
-If `foo` is not a record type or does not exist before, it will be set to a record containing just the field `bar`.
+If `foo` is not a record or does not exist before, it will be set to a record containing just the field `bar`.

 ~~~
 category_name = "Network Activity"